 You should never pay a Cuban in advance for goods and services.
-If you do pay in advance they will cut corners, produce substandard work or simply run off with the money.
+Or for anything else.
+If you do pay in advance, they will cut corners, produce substandard work or simply run off with your money.

 How To Pay In Cuba?

-Within Cuba you will often see signs for Visa and Mastercard.
-But for most visitors to Cuba Visa and Mastercard will not work in Cuba.
+Within Cuba, you will often see signs for Visa and Mastercard.
+But for most visitors to Cuba, their Visa and Mastercards will not work.

-If your Bank does not conduct significant business with Cuba but does business in the USA, then the cost of complying with US sanctions is often more than they are willing to pay.
-And as a result your cards will not work in Cuba.
+If your Bank doesn’t conduct significant business with Cuba, but does do business in the USA, then the cost of complying with US sanctions is often more than they are willing to pay.
+And as a result, your bank cards will not work in Cuba.

 How Should I Pay For Goods And Services In Cuba?

 You will pay in cash.
-But only after you have received and inspected the goods or services you are paying for.
+But only after you have received and inspected the goods or services, that you are paying for.
 Never pay a Cuban in advance.

-If you do pay in advance they will cut corners, produce substandard work or simply run off with the money.
-And because Cuba is a cash based society, you will likely not be able to prove you have paid in advance.
+If you do pay in advance, they will cut corners, produce substandard work or simply run off your money.
+And because Cuba is a cash based society, you won’t be able to prove that you have paid in advance.

 Scams are rife in Cuba.
-And the often desperate circumstances in which Cubans live does produce out of necessity an informal and often amateur workforce.
+And the often desperate circumstances in which Cubans live, produce out of necessity, an informal and often amateur workforce.

 What Happens If I Pay In Advance?

-You will often find that by paying in advance you get caught up in either of two scams.
+You will often find that by paying in advance, you get caught up in either of two scams.
 You will either be scammed directly and after paying in advance the service provider will disappear.
-Or the service provider will not have the skills or goods you’re paying for.
+Or, the service provider will not have the skills or goods, that you’re paying them for.

-Cubans will view you, the foreigner, as some sort of money tree they can just shake whenever they want cash.
-They will assume that because they’re Cuban and your foreign that the money is just free.
+Cubans will view you, the foreigner, as some sort of money tree that they can just shake whenever they want cash.
+They will assume that because they’re Cuban and you’re foreign, that the money you give them is free.
 Even if there were specific terms set at the time of the loan.

 The terms for breaking the contract were very clear.
 I would shut down his foreign bank accounts, report his family connections so he would never be able to travel outside of Cuba and I would, send my personal debt collectors to recover the funds.